AUTOPOL IV, Laboratory Polarimeter, for Chemical and Pharmaceutical Labs

 USB, RS 232, and Printer Communication

-The AUTOPOL IV Polarimeter offers three USB ports, two RS 232 serial ports, and an Ethernet port for connecting to your network.
+The AUTOPOL IV Polarimeter offers 3-USB ports, 1-USB 3.0, 2-RS 232 serial ports, and an Ethernet port for connecting to your network.
 The RS 232 port allows data to be sent to a computer when the print key is pressed, when the computer requests the data or at predefined time intervals.
 Measurements can be remotely controlled from a host computer and the printout format and parameters can be selected via menu entry.
 Utilizing a USB port, all plug-and-play Windows compatible printers may be added.

 AUTOPOL IV contains a real-time clock that tracks time and date.
 All measurements can be date and time stamped when printed out.
 The time is continually displayed in the upper right hand corner of the display.